What’s new in malignant mesothelioma research and treatment?

 Mesothelioma remains a difficult cancer to treat, and doctors are constantly trying to improve on current approaches.
 The exact roles of surgery, radiation therapy, and chemotherapy in the treatment of mesothelioma are highly debated.
 Combinations of these treatments, called multimodality therapy, are now being tested and may provide the most promising option for some patients.
 Newer types of treatment now being studied may give patients and their doctors even more options.

 Some chemotherapy drugs can shrink or slow the growth of mesotheliomas, but in most cases the effects last for a limited time.
-Several newer chemotherapy drugs, including raltitrexed, are now being tested in clinical trials, often together with other types of treatment.
+Studies are underway to test newer chemotherapy drugs.

 In general, chemotherapy drugs are limited in their effectiveness against mesothelioma.
 As researchers have learned more about the changes in cells that cause cancer, they have been able to develop newer drugs that specifically target these changes.
 Targeted drugs work differently from standard chemotherapy drugs.
 They may sometimes work when chemotherapy drugs do not, and they often have different (and less severe) side effects.